 Ad Revenue Growth Projector

-Project your website ad revenue over 12 months based on current traffic, growth rate, and monetization metrics.
+Project website ad revenue for 12 months from traffic, growth rate, and RPM.

 How ad revenue grows with traffic: